nejohnston/Sprout/README.md

 ├── Procfile                            # Basic command for Heroku ├── yarn.lock                           # Managing dependencies
-├── reset_alerts_every_day.js           # A JavaScript file that triggers the scheduler └── README.md                           # woah, you're reading this now!
+├── reset_alerts_every_day.js           # A JavaScript file that triggers the scheduler └── README.md                           # You're reading this now!

 It has the following subfolders and files:
 📂 /